micycle1/processing-core-4/README.md

 It is hosted as a *Maven* dependency via [JitPack](https://jitpack.io/#micycle1/processing-core-4) (from this Github repository) so it can be referenced in your own *Maven* project (for when you want to use the Processing library outside of the Processing IDE).

+This mirror is not necessarily up to date with the latest Processing 4 release; it is currently based on Processing **4.0.3**.

 ---

 ## How to use in your Maven project